 growing up in new york city, i regularly went to the museums with my mother. the met, the guggenheim, the whitney, the museum of modern art. i remember one time we went to moma and i saw a jasper johns painting of the united states map. i thought it was the coolest thing. i was maybe 10 and i remember looking around at all the adults studying the art and wandering the galleries. and it occurred to me that this was something grown-ups took seriously, that it was important. it really lit a fire.

-my grown-up art life began in boston, where i had a few successful shows. hen i lost everything in a factory loft fire, got a job with a master printer executing limited editions for artists – mostly lithographs. after a few years, i finally got back to doing my own thing.
+my grown-up art life began in boston, where i had a few successful shows. then i lost everything in a factory loft fire, got a job with a master printer executing limited editions for artists – mostly lithographs. after a few years, i finally got back to doing my own thing.

 i thought i’d only be there for a few years before moving on, but every time i had my bags packed, an interesting new client, greater responsibilities, and salary were thrown at me, so I stayed.